Al-Meehan/juma-api/README.md

 	- Juma Editor mapping id number (?map)
 	- URL of the CSV source data that is to be converted into RDF (?source)

-- The result from the api will be RDF data (RDF version of the CSV data in the source file, specified according the the mapping from in the Juma Editor.
+- The result from the api will be RDF data (RDF version of the CSV data in the source file, specified according the mapping from the Juma Editor.

 - An example call to the api, where the Juma Editor user name is "user1", the mapping ID number is "10" and the URL of the source CSV data is "http://example.com/data/csvfile1", would be as follows:
 	- 'POST /juma-api?user=user1&map=10&source=http://example.com/data/csvfile1'